If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 Now, float a layer of water-soluble topping onto the top of your hoop.
 The awesome thing about sticky, self-adhesive stabilizer is all you have to do is press the topping on, and it’s secured around the balsa wood!

-Machine Embroidering on Balsa Wood
+5. Machine Embroider on Balsa Wood

 Load your hoop into your machine, and line up your design with the center of the marked balsa wood.
 Double-check that you have the right needle, right upper and bobbin threads, and the right orientation of your design.

 Lower the presser foot, and press start!
 Babysit the design at first to make sure everything is working well (no moving around, no difficulty puncturing the balsa wood, etc).